MarineEvoEcoLab/Lab_Website/content/authors/Lauren Richards/_index.md

 ---
 # Display name
-title: Nina Padro
+title: Lauren Richards

 # Username (this should match the folder name)
 authors:
--  Nina Padro
+-  Lauren Richards

 # Is this the primary user of the site?
 superuser: false